RayHightower/RayHightower.com/_posts/2017-08-24-highly-effective-seo.markdown

 Other schemes include:

 * Link Farms – Pages designed only to link to another page in an effort to boost its ranking.

 * Hidden Text – Text that is colored to blend in with the background of a page.
 Humans canʼt see the text, but search engines can.
 Modern search engines can also tell when such text is invisible to humans, rendering this tactic ineffective.

 * The SEO and spamdexing articles at Wikipedia have more information on SEO schemes for those who are interested.

 ### Google, Bing, and Yahoo Are Not Stupid

-Why does WisdomGroup avoid clever schemes?
+Why does it make sense to avoid clever schemes?
 Because Google and the other search engines (like Yahoo and Bing) are not stupid.
-Clever schemes, when discovered by the search engine crawlers, can actually lower your search ranking.
+Clever schemes, when discovered by the search engine crawlers, can actually _lower_ your search ranking.
 In extreme cases, Google may remove the offending site altogether.

 ### How to Increase Your Page Rank

 An effective approach to search engines can be summed up as follows:

 * Create a great site with solid, informative content.

 * Give legitimate sites a reason to link to you.

 * Give visitors a reason to come back for more.

 * Track traffic with analytics.

 Experience demonstrates that web sites following this strategy move higher in the rankings over time.
 And they stay on top longer.

+_Note: An earlier version of this article was posted at [WisdomGroup.com](http://wisdomgroup.com).